CenaAshoori/digikala_crawler/README.md

             self.start_urls.append(url)

 ```
-and declear the depth of search
+and declare the depth of search
 ```python
 self.product_per_page = int (input("Enter number of product per page\n>>") or 16)
 self.depth = int(input("Enter depth of crawling \n>>") or 10)
 ```

-and for normalization on data we'll convert persian number to en and remove camma and we add more or use some liberary on the web .
+and for normalization on data we'll convert persian numbers to en and remove commas and we add more or use some library on the web .
 ```python
 fa_num = {"۰": "0", "۱": "1", "۲": "2", "۳": "3", "۴": "4", "۵": "5", "۶": "6", "۷": "7", "۸": "8", "۹": "9" , ",":""}
 name = "product"